GraphFilter/GraphFilter/test/domain/resources/graphs/readme.txt

 -----------------------------

 graphs4
-all graphs connected with 4 vertices
+all graphs connected with 9 vertices and one graph with 10 vertices on line 261080

 -----------------------------